 So if you’re still using Web Forms for marketers, you must consider an upgrade.
 But, you cannot replace Web Forms for marketers with the new Sitecore Forms functionality directly.
 This means before upgrading to 9.1 and above version of Sitecore, you will have to migrate to the new forms solution which is called Sitecore Forms.

 3. Reorganization of configuration files

-The latest version of Sitecore introduces a new layer-based concept for managing patch configuration files.
+Sitecore upgrade introduces a new layer-based concept for managing patch configuration files.
 This transformation is very important as it simplifies managing configuration settings for every server and environment.

 4. Changes in infrastructure

 Sitecore has started moving in the direction of a service-oriented architecture instead of a single Sitecore instance in your environment which was configured to manage particular tasks like publishing and analytics processing.

 With its 8.2 version, Sitecore made the optional next-generation publishing service available.
 Now publishing will be handled through a web application deployed independently of Sitecore.
 This will continue in higher versions of Sitecore along with the new xConnect collection and search services.

 Hence, you will have to make changes in the infrastructure to properly support a Sitecore upgrade, considering the changes mentioned above, the new Solr requirement and the new database options for xDB.